mattiarossi/oci-visualizer/README.md

    server, that runs a python based script to collects all the OCI information required to visualize the compartment. this process might take some time dependeing on the complexity of the compartment

+9. <b>What do I see on the diagram ?<b>
+ 	- Subnets may be drawn with a gree or red border - Red is for Private subnet while green is for  Public subnets
+	- Blue edges repesent routes from a subnet to other subnet/DRG/Local Peering ...
+	- Green edges represent ingress security rules for the subnet.
+Note that egress are not yet implemented
+	- Load balancers will have edges pointing to the instances defined in the backend sets.
+For public load balancer they will appear in both public subnets , but only one will have edges pointing to the backend set.

-9. <b>What can I do when visualizing a VCN:<b>
+10. <b>What can I do when visualizing a VCN:<b>
+	-
-	-  Click on a node or edge to dy a node or edge properties -
+	-  Click on a node or edge to display a node or edge properties -
 	- Check/unckeck the Routes to show/hide route table based edges
-	- Check/unckeck the SecRules  to show/ihde edges based on Security rules
+	- Check/unckeck the SecRules  to show/hide edges based on Security rules = Check/Unchek the Instances to show/hide instances on the diagram
+	- Right click a subnet and dispaly the route table or security rules for that subnet
+	- Right click an Instance and display the Attached VNICs or Attached Block Volumes